1. Resources

 Is Friendly Fraud a Form of eCommerce Fraud?

-Friendly fraud, also known as chargeback fraud, occurs when a cardholder uses a credit card to make a legitimate purchase, then files a chargeback with their issuing bank.
-This can happen unintentionally, but it can also result from consumers abusing the chargeback system to gain unwarranted “refunds.”
+Friendly fraud, also known as chargeback fraud, occurs when a cardholder uses a credit card to make a legitimate purchase and then files a chargeback with their issuing bank.
+This can happen unintentionally but can also result from consumers abusing the chargeback system to gain unwarranted “refunds.”

 Friendly fraud is a form of eCommerce fraud.
 It’s distinct from the tactics outlined above, though, as it doesn’t come from crooks using stolen card data.
 It originates with the actual cardholder.
 Another important difference is that friendly fraud happens post-transaction.
 It’s almost impossible to prevent because you won’t know it’s fraud until after the fact.